 Someone found two large plywood boards, and someone else found some paint, and they drew up a list of twenty-one demands, or “twenty-one postulates,” and hung them on the shipyard gate.
 A few days later, Lech Wałęsa (leh vah-wen-sah), the famous leader of the strike, returned to the shipyard from talks with government authorities and announced, “We have an independent, self-governing trade union!
 We have the right to strike!”

-That was the beginning of Solidarność (sol-ih-dar-noshch; Solidarity), the first trade union in communist Poland and the first chink in the armor of the Soviet bloc.
+That was the beginning of Solidarność movement (sol-ih-dar-noshch; Solidarity), which organized the first trade union in communist Poland and put the first chink in the armor of the Soviet bloc.
 The movement gained momentum, and after just a few months, a quarter of Poland’s workforce had joined the union.
 Moscow, however, was not impressed, and at this point, martial law was declared and all trade unions – including and especially Solidarność – were outlawed again.

-Today, the shipyards in Gdańsk have been fitted with a museum called the Europejskie Centrum Solidarności (eh-oo-roh-pay-skee sen-troom sohl-ee-dahr-nosh-chee; European Solidarity Center), funded by the European Union, that tells the story of the rise of Solidarność and, consequently, the fall of communism.
+Today, the shipyards in Gdańsk have been fitted with a museum called the Europejskie Centrum Solidarności (eh-oo-roh-pay-skee sen-troom sohl-ee-dahr-nosh-chee; European Solidarity Center), funded by the European Union, that tells the story of the rise of the Solidarność movement and, consequently, the fall of communism.
 The exhibit starts with the working conditions at the shipyards, and continues chronologically through the events that led up to the 1988 elections.
 Naturally, Pope Saint John Paul II has his own room in the exhibit.

 Outside the museum, the wall of the shipyards still stands, but it’s covered with memorial plaques.
 The plaques come from people all over Poland, whether they personally had something to do with the movement or not.
 The movement was so important in Polish history, and did so much for the Polish people, that they’ve come together and hung their support on the walls of the shipyard, in the same way that the shipyard workers hung their demands for the people of Poland on the gate.